Nora Tschirner

-Early life
+Early and personal life

 Nora Tschirner was born in East Berlin (then East Germany) to the documentary film director Joachim Tschirner and the radio journalist Waltraud Tschirner.
 She grew up with her two older brothers in the East Berlin suburb Pankow.
 She attended John-Lennon-Gymnasium in Berlin, as did Sarah Kuttner, with whom she is friends.
 Tschirner completed her Abitur at the Rosa-Luxemburg-Oberschule in Pankow.
 She made her first appearance on television in 1997 with a role in the ZDF children's series Achterbahn.

+Nora Tschirner has one child (born 2013), fathered by a boyfriend whose identity she has not revealed, and lives in Berlin.

+Career

 Presenting

 In 2001, she was cast as a VJ for MTV and worked for the station until 2007.
 In addition, she hosted the radio program "Blue Moon" on Radio Fritz (RBB) with Stephan Michme.
 In 2004 she appeared with Christian Ulmen in his show Ulmens Auftrag on MTV.
 In 2007 she hosted the First Steps Awards.
 She was also seen in OneRepublic's Secrets music video as the main character.

 Acting

 After appearing as Anya in Conny Walter's Never Mind the Wall (2001), she was the leading actress, playing Paula Behringer, in the ARD series Sternenfänger (2002).
-In 2003 she played alongside Matthias Schweighöfer as Katharina in Soloalbum, from the novel with the same title by Benjamin von Stuckrad-Barre.
+In 2003 she appeared alongside Matthias Schweighöfer as Katharina in Soloalbum, from the novel with the same title by Benjamin von Stuckrad-Barre.
 In 2005 she was the leading actress, playing Titzi in Anno Saul's Kebab Connection and some smaller roles in television series including Ein starkes Team and Abschnitt 40.
-She was the leading actress playing alongside Christian Ulmen in the film FC Venus.
+She was the leading actress alongside Christian Ulmen in the film FC Venus.
 In 2006 she played in the ZDF science fiction series Ijon Tichy: Raumpilot, a filming of The Star Diaries by Stanisław Lem.
 It won the German Television Prize and was nominated for the Grimme-Preis.
 In 2007 she was the leading actress alongside Til Schweiger in the romantic comedy Keinohrhasen.
 For this role, she won a Bambi in the national film category in 2008.
 In 2012, she voiced the main role of Merida in the German dub of Brave.
-From 2013, Tschirner and Christian Ulmen play a team – and couple – of investigators in the Weimar-based episodes of the Tatort crime film series.
+From 2013 to 2021, Tschirner and Christian Ulmen starred as team of investigators — who also happen to be a couple – in the Weimar-based episodes of the Tatort crime film series.
 In the German version of the 2013 reboot of the video game Tomb Raider, she voices the main character Lara Croft.